Seteco/Somorrostro/mynetdata-menu-item.md

 3. **URLs** of netdata installations

   For each URL, it keeps nothing.
 Each URL is just linked to persons and machines.
-The only way to find a URL of to know a **machine_guid** or a **person_guid** it is linked.
+The only way to find a URL is to know a **machine_guid** or a **person_guid** it is linked.

 ## Who talks to the registry?